ThermalGaussian: Thermal 3D Gaussian Splatting: Related Work

 \subsection{Thermal imaging and 3D reconstruction}

 All objects with temperatures above absolute zero emit energy in the form of electromagnetic waves, a phenomenon known as thermal radiation.
 Through Planck’s law, thermal imaging converts the wavelength and intensity of electromagnetic waves radiated from an object's surface into thermal information, which is then used to create images.
+Common thermal imaging devices operate in the mid-to-long-wave infrared range.
+To intuitively display the temperature distribution in thermal imaging, pseudo-color rendering is often applied using a cool-to-warm color scheme.
 Originally, thermal imaging was developed for military purposes to enable visualization under extreme lighting conditions, such as nighttime or smoke.
 As costs have decreased in recent years, it has also been widely applied in fields of healthcare, industry, agriculture, building inspection, and so on.

-3D reconstruction has significant applications in visualizing, surveying, and analyzing large, inaccessible, and important objects, in ways that 2D images cannot provide.
-The advent of the groundbreaking KinectFusion \citep{newcombe2011kinectfusion} marked the beginning of an era of high-precision, dense 3D reconstruction.
+By capturing 2D images from various angles and applying 3D reconstruction, a 3D model can be created.
+Unlike fixed 2D viewpoints, the 3D model enables intuitive analysis from any perspective and scale, allowing detailed exploration.
+The advent of KinectFusion \citep{newcombe2011kinectfusion} marked the beginning of an era of high-precision, dense 3D reconstruction.
 Subsequent developments \citep{niessner2013real, InfiniTAM_ISMAR_2015,dai2017bundlefusion, gong2021planefusion, zhang2021rosefusion} have optimized 3D reconstruction in terms of accuracy, efficiency, and unconstrained camera movement.
-Some works \citep{rangel20143d,zhao2017real, muller2019close,li2023research} have been made to integrate thermal imaging with the aforementioned 3D reconstruction methods, leading to the development of thermal 3D reconstruction.
+Some works \citep{rangel20143d,zhao2017real, muller2019close,li2023research} have been made to integrate thermal imaging with the aforementioned methods, leading to the development of thermal 3D reconstruction.
 However, these traditional multi-view geometry-based methods do not perform as well in rendering new views as the more recent deep learning-based approaches.